legalize-dev/legalize-nl/nl/BWBV0006309.md

 2. Candidates for the post of Secretary General or Counsellor must satisfy the following requirements:

 - a).
-They must have extensive experience in the organization and operation of postal services, acquired in the postal administration of a member country or territory, and must be citizens of the country or territory presenting their candidacy; or
+They must have extensive experience in the organization and operation of postal services, acquired in a member country or territory, and must be citizens of the country or territory presenting their candidacy; or

 - b).
 They must hold the position of Secretary General or Counsellor of the Union.

 3. The following formalities shall be observed in electing the Secretary General and Counsellor:

 - a).
-Candidates for these positions must be nominated by the governments of member countries or territories, except for officials already serving in these posts, who may personally present their candidacies.
+Candidates for these positions must be nominated by the governments of member countries or territories.
 Both positions may not be held simultaneously by citizens of the same member country or territory.

 - b).
-The governments of member countries or territories shall formally present their candidates to the government of the country in which the Union has its headquarters three months prior to the scheduled date of the Congress, accompanied by their curricula vitae.
+The member countries and territories shall formally present their candidates, both to the Government of the country in which the Union has its headquarters and to the General Secretariat, at least three months prior to the scheduled date of the Congress, accompanied by their curricula vitae.
+The General Secretariat will immediately inform the other member countries and territories of this candidacy or these candidacies.

 - c).
 Any Secretary General or Counsellor wishing to run for reelection shall present his or her candidacy to the government of the country in which the Union has its headquarters by this same deadline, accompanied by his or her curriculum vitae.

 - d).
-The country in which the Union has its headquarters shall forward the list of candidates and their curricula vitae to the governments of other member countries or territories at least one month prior to the scheduled date of the Congress and shall have the same information sent to the General Secretariat.

-- e).
 The election shall be by secret ballot, by a simple majority of members present and entitled to vote.

 4. In the event of a vacancy in the position of Secretary General, this post shall be temporarily filled by the Counsellor, who shall retain his own responsibilities.